aplteam/Tatin/docs/TatinsLoadAndUpdateStrategy.md

 ## Downgrading

-There may be situations when you need to downgrade, for example when you find a particular package to be buggy, but an older version is known for being okay.
+There may be situations when you need to downgrade, for example when you find a particular package to be buggy, but an older version is known to be okay.
 Tatin does not offer help here, you need to do this yourself.